Taiyuan: Tang dynasty

-In 690, Wu Zetian set Taiyuan as the Northern Capital, (北都 (Běidū)), one of the three capitals, along with Chang'an and Luoyang, as depicted in the poem by : "The king of the heaven has three capitals, the Northern capital is one of them." ("天王三京，北都居一").
+In 690, Wu Zetian set Taiyuan as the Northern Capital, (北都 (Běidū)), one of the three capitals, along with Chang'an and Luoyang, as depicted in the poem by Li Bai: "The king of the heaven has three capitals, the Northern capital is one of them." ("天王三京，北都居一").
 In 742 AD, Emperor Xuanzong of Tang changed its name further to Beijing (北京).
-During Tang Dynasty, the title Northern Capital to Taiyuan had been endowed or abolished multiple times.
+During the Tang dynasty, the title Northern Capital to Taiyuan had been endowed or abolished multiple times.

 Five Dynasties and Ten Kingdoms

 In 923, Li Cunxu, son of Li Keyong, founded Later Tang with capital of Daming, and soon conquered most of North China, and ended Later Liang.
 Afterwards, Li Cunxu moved the capital from Daming to Luoyang, and Taiyuan was set as a provisional capital, titled "Beidu" (北都, literally 'Northern Capital').

 In 936, Shi Jingtang established Later Jin in Taiyuan with the help from Khitan Liao dynasty.
 The next year, Shi Jingtang moved the capital from Taiyuan to Luoyang, and then to Kaifeng, and Taiyuan became a provisional northern capital ("Beijing") again.